GEOS270/Syllabus/README.md

-# Syllabus
-Course Syllabus for GEOS 270
+# Follow [this link](https://geos270.github.io/Syllabus/) to see the GEOS 270 course syllabus.